 Even if you only have short bursts of sleep and are up in the middle of the night with little ones, make sure that you have the best chance at quality sleep for those periods you can rest.

-2. Nourish carefully
+2 // Nourish carefully

 And steer clear of sugar, tea, coffee and chocolate after 2pm.
 Caffeine can become a tool for dealing with a busy lifestyle, but remember it can stay in your system for 5 to 6 hours so this may affect you, especially if you are sensitive to it.

-3. Wear the right gear
+3 // Wear the right gear

-4. Calm your mind
+4 // Calm your mind